thoroc/civitas/README.md

 The `--date` must be an ISO timestamp (UTC) matching the Wikidata query timeframe.

+Accepted input formats:
+- `YYYY-MM-DDTHH:MM:SSZ` (canonical ISO)
+- `YYYY-MM-DDTHH-MM-SSZ` (dash form; auto-normalized for the query, still used for filename)

 ### Output file naming

 Snapshots are written to `public/data` with colons replaced by dashes for filesystem safety: